KnightZhang69/VPS/.github/docs/WORKFLOWS.md

 ## Core Concepts

-Both workflows follow a similar pattern:
+All workflows follow a similar pattern:

 1.  **Manual Trigger:** They are triggered manually via `workflow_dispatch`, not by code pushes or pull requests.
 2.  **Secure Tunneling:** They use [Tailscale](https://tailscale.com/) to create a secure peer-to-peer VPN connection to the runner.
 This avoids exposing the remote access port to the public internet.
+Some workflows also offer [ngrok](https://ngrok.com/) as an alternative.
-3.  **Dynamic Credentials:** Access credentials (passwords) are generated dynamically for each run.
+3.  **Dynamic Credentials:** Access credentials (passwords) are generated dynamically for each run, or can be provided via secrets.
 4.  **Long-Running Sessions:** They are configured with a long timeout and a final "keep-alive" step to allow for extended interactive sessions.
 The workflow must be manually canceled to terminate the session.

 ---

 ## Workflows

-### 1. Ubuntu VNC Server (`ubuntu-vnc.yml`)
+### 1. Ubuntu VNC Server (GNOME) (`ubuntu-vnc.yml`)

 This workflow provisions an Ubuntu runner with a full GNOME desktop environment and makes it accessible via a VNC client.